Pozo/mapstruct-kotlin/README.md

         fun map(person: Person): PersonDto
     }

-#### Jitpack release
+#### Usage

-__Please keep in your mind that this repository still a proof of concept, and absolutely not ready for production.
-A contribution, idea, discussion is always welcomed__

-A version which is using the mapstruct 1.3.0.Beta2 is available on [jitpack.io](https://jitpack.io/#Pozo/mapstruct-kotlin).
+First apply kapt plugin

+    apply plugin: 'kotlin-kapt'

+Then add these to your project as dependency

+    api("com.github.pozo:mapstruct-kotlin:1.3.1.0")
+    kapt("com.github.pozo:mapstruct-kotlin-processor:1.3.1.0")

+Check out the directory `example` for a basic usage example.
-#### Jitpack howto
+#### Versioning

-First of all add `maven { url 'https://jitpack.io' }` to your repositories, and then add these to your dependencies

-    api("com.github.pozo.mapstruct-kotlin:mapstruct-kotlin:1.3.0.Beta2")

-    kapt("com.github.pozo.mapstruct-kotlin:mapstruct-kotlin-processor:1.3.0.Beta2")
+For example `1.3.1.0` the `1.3.1` is the mapstruct version and the last digit, in this case `0` reserved for patches.
 #### Project structure

- - `annotation` contains only the `KotlinBuilder` annotation
+ - `mapstruct-kotlin-builder` contains only the `KotlinBuilder` annotation
- - `builder-processor` responsible for generating the builders for the kotlin data classes
+ - `mapstruct-kotlin-processor` responsible for generating the builders for the kotlin data classes with the help of a custom `DefaultBuilderProvider`
- - `processor` responsible for extending the `DefaultBuilderProvider` functionality according to the [documentation](http://mapstruct.org/documentation/dev/reference/html/#mapping-with-builders)
- - `test` responsible for demonstrating this library usage
+ - `example` responsible for demonstrating this library usage

 #### Build and run the example application

-The building order is important since the `processor` project depends on `builder-processor` and mapstruct.

-    ./gradlew clean build publishToMavenLocal

     ./gradlew -p example clean build